Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 Installation Order & Mod Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is recommended to install this mod after the Unfinished Business component "The Murder of Acton
+This mod should be installed after the Unfinished Business component "The Murder of Acton Balthis"
-Balthis" to properly handle a minor dialog conflict.
+to resolve a (mostly) cosmetic dialog conflict.

 A small number of items may overlap with items from Angel's Made in Heaven - Item Pack.
 They won't
 interfere with each other except by have the same item names though.